nagarajarchak/shell-sorbiquet/README.md

 4. Restart your terminal.

-## Support
+## Usage

-This tool is presently supported on mac and linux based systems only.
+Register an alias:

+    alias-it <name-of-alias> "<shell-command>"

+List aliases & their commands:

+    alias-it list

-## Sample Usage
+## Sample

     > alias-it say-hi "echo Hello World!"
     > say-hi
     > Hello World!

+## Support
+This tool is presently supported on mac and linux based systems only.

 *Feel free to raise a pull request if you'd like to contribute.*